Emotional judge sentences Kim Potter to two years in killing of Daunte Wright

 Potter, who claimed she mistook her handgun for her Taser when she fatally shot the 20-year-old Black man, was convicted of first and second-degree manslaughter in a trial in December.

-In passing sentence, which was significantly lower than the prosecution had asked for, Judge Regina Chu described it “one of the saddest cases I’ve had in 20 years on the bench.”
+In passing sentence, which was significantly lower than the prosecution had asked for, Judge Regina Chu described it “one of the saddest cases I’ve had in 20 years on the bench”.

 The judge, appearing to break into tears as she spoke, said Potter had “honourably served for 26 years as a police officer.
 She was a respected officer and consistently went over and above the call of duty.”